Anthony R. Kampf

 Tony is currently an Adjunct Professor at the University of Southern California Department of Earth Sciences, a Fellow of the Mineralogical Society of America, a Delegate to the International Mineralogical Association's Commission on Museums (and is their Webmaster), a Director and past President of the Society of Mineral Museum Professionals (he is currently their Webmaster as well, and Chair of their Computer Committee), a Research Associate of the San Bernardino County Museum's Division of Earth Science, a Research Associate with the American Gemological Institute, a Member of the Editorial Review Board for Gems & Gemology and Mineralogical Record, a Member of the Board of Directors for the Fund for the Preservation of the California State Mining & Mineral Museum, a past President and Member of the Board of Directors (since 1982) of the Mineralogical Record, a Consulting Editor for Rocks & Minerals, a Member and past President of the Friends of Mineralogy, and is a member of various other societies as well.

-In 1986 Tony was the recipient of the American Federation of Mineralogical Societies Scholarship Foundation award for "Distinguished Service in the Earth Sciences," and in 2005 he received the Brunauer Award presented by the Cements Division of the American Ceramic Society in recognition of the best paper on cements published during 2005 (a study of the crystal structure of tobermorite 14Ĺ).
+In 1986 Tony was the recipient of the American Federation of Mineralogical Societies Scholarship Foundation award for "Distinguished Service in the Earth Sciences."
+In 2005 he received the Brunauer Award presented by the Cements Division of the American Ceramic Society in recognition of the best paper on cements published during 2005 (a study of the crystal structure of tobermorite 14Ĺ).
+And he also received the prestigious Carnegie Mineralogical Award for 2016.

 Amng his other interests, Tony plays volleyball several times a week and enjoys copetitive Scrabble.
 He and Kathy have also been involved in their daughter Carolyn's activities as a competitive gymnast; she recently graduated from the University of California at Davis (B.S.
 Psychology) where she was co-captain of the U.C.
 Davis team.